-I just happened to take look at the Battle of Ideas debates for 20th/21st Oct and noticed that the on line magazine Spiked seemed to be surprisingly well represented.
+I just happened to take look at the Battle of Ideas debates for 20th/21st Oct (2012) and noticed that the on line magazine Spiked seemed to be surprisingly well represented.
 At least 12 of the speakers are either current or past writers for Spiked.
 As a comparison the Guardian had 9 speakers.
 As Spiked is a little known organisation with a right wing contrarian / libertarian agenda, this seems strange but not inconsistent with the concerns raised by commentators like George Monbiot.
-Writers for ‘Spiked’ have complained that they are unfairly treated by the likes of Monbiot but as an independent observer it does seem strange to me that so many names from such a small publication appear in a set of debates arranged by an organisation that is promoting free and open debate.
+Writers for ‘Spiked’ have complained that they are unfairly treated by the likes of Monbiot but as an independent observer it does seem strange that so many names from such a small publication appear in a set of debates arranged by an organisation that is promoting free and open debate.

-The more I peruse the Battle of Ideas web site the more suspicious I become.
+The more I examine the Battle of Ideas web site the more suspicious I become.
 Speakers from the ‘Institute of Ideas’ and ‘Spiked on line’ dominate the debates.
 The writing of these same people dominate the suggested reading for the debates.
 In this example: Not in front of the children: are our kids oversexualised? , of eight articles in the suggested reading list, three were from Spiked on Line / Institute of Ideas writers all taking the same ideological stance.

 The Institute of Ideas and Spiked on Line clearly have an ideological agenda which is fair enough.
 But is their influence on the Battle of Ideas clear to all the attendees and speakers at the debates?
 I suspect not.